James-Hendershott/wheresMyApp/README.md

 ### Option 3: Unraid (Self-Hosted)

-See `docs/unraid-deployment.md` for Docker Compose setup with MinIO.
+See `Obsidian_Notes/docs/wheresMyApp.md` for current self-hosting notes.
+A dedicated Unraid Docker Compose guide will be added in the repo soon.

 ## 📊 Database Schema